 This is another affordable steel crate that has a non-toxic hammer-tone coating, making it perfect for indoor or outdoor use.
 This is ideal for medium to large dogs, with the dimensions being 38x26x32 inches.
 The wheels are caster with an easy-to-lock and -unlock lever, and they are also removable.

 There is a removable plastic tray below the floor, and it has a front door, as well as a top opening.
 The locks on the door are similar to others in design and ease of use.
 On the downside, the top lid will rattle with the movement of the dog inside the crate, and your dog might chew on the metal tag with the logo on the front.

 This crate does not fold up easily — you have to remove the screws — but assembly is easy.

 The WALCUT heavy-duty steel frame crate is fit for large dogs with its 48.8x33x37-inch dimensions.
 The floor grate is removable, along with a metal tray, which allows for easy cleanup.
 On the downside, the floor doesn’t seem as durable as others on this list.

 We like the double door design, and it folds down easily for transport.
 It is easy to assemble, despite being on the heavy side.
 Unfortunately, users have mentioned that their dog was able to bend the bars and that the latches break easily.
 We also found that the paint chips off easily.

-10. ITORI Heavy Duty Dog Crate
+10. ITORI Dog Crate (Heavy Duty version)

 The ITORI is made of reinforced steel and features a double-door design, double-door latches, and caster wheels (two that are locking).
 There is a removable metal tray for easy cleanup, but we do not like the grate floor because it is not as durable with heavier weight.